 At ONA13, we’re expanding our vision to further push the boundaries.
 This year will see a host of new spaces and a program track dedicated to the Midway.
-The gaming lounge and photo/gif/video booth promise to add new levels of social and tool engagement for visitors, and guests to the space might stir up some interesting visuals for our broadcast screen.
-In April, we’re opening up the Midway Suggester to invite our fans to tell us what they’d like to see in our programming in Atlanta.
+The hardware hack station, imaginarium table, and photo/gif/video booth promise to add new levels of social and tool engagement for visitors, and guests to the space might stir up some interesting visuals for our broadcast screen.

 Here’s an overview of what happened in the Midway at ONA12 in San Francisco:

 - The Midway stage: This forum spotlighted demos, presentations, and short talks given by journalists, technologists, program managers, investors and entrepreneurs in 15-minute bursts.

 - Social lounges: Google, Twitter, and Tumblr gave advice during “office hours” to leaders in technology and digital journalism and talked collaboration in ad-hoc discussions with startup project leads.

 - Participant tables: These tables, spread out on the Midway floor, featured more than 30 tools, start-ups and journalism projects.

 - Innovators table: This table, equipped with full power, became an organic common space for journalism and media innovators who wanted to schedule time to share their projects.